litmuschaos/litmus-docs/website/docs/getting-started/installation.md

 ```

 > Where `172.17.0.3` is my NodeIP and `31846` is the frontend service PORT.
 If using a LoadBalancer, the only change would be to provide a `<LoadBalancerIP>:<PORT>`.
 [Learn more about how to access ChaosCenter with LoadBalancer](../user-guides/setup-without-ingress.md#with-loadbalancer)

+**NOTE:** With advanced installation CORS rules are applied, once manifest is applied frontend loadbalancer IP needs to be added in the `ALLOWED_ORIGINS` environment in both auth and graphql server deployment.

 You should be able to see the Login Page of Litmus ChaosCenter.
 The **default credentials** are